pacha/vem-doc/content/index.rst

-Vem is a text editor that tries to optimize the user experience in a computer that answers faster that you can think: it removes any command grammar, makes commands to answer instantaneously and distributes them spatially to optimize the use of both hands.
-Vem's goal is to allow you to focus on your code rather than on your editor while still giving you a rich, keyboard driven editing experience.
+Vem is a text editor that tries to optimize the user experience in a computer that answers faster that you can think: it removes any command grammar, makes commands to answer instantaneously and distributes them spatially to optimize the use of both hands and to make the most frequent ones easier to type.
+Vem's goal is to give you a very advanced editor, which you can completely control using the keyboard, while still striving to be as simple and intuitive as it is possible.

 Quickstart